We are Moving

 The Rio 'Earth' Summit in 1992 raised issues about Climate Change and more than 150 countries signed up to its accords.
-At last, governments, except now the US under Trump, are starting to take it seriously, that said, the Trump era shows just how precarious environmental issues are.
+At last, governments are starting to take it seriously, that said, the Trump era shows just how precarious environmental issues are.
 Will it be enough, will it be in time to actually make a difference or will governments slip back and renege on their commitments?

 During the Earth Summit, Biodiversity Loss was also part of the agenda, also signed up to by the 150 or so countries however, biodiversity appears to have taken a back-seat on the world scene but in the marine environment, where we still don't fully understand the effects of food-web interactions, this lack of action may just come back to haunt us!

 The Global problem with plastic has been highlighted for years but few have taken it seriously, until now it seems.
 BBC's Blue Planet II was 2017 best-watched program with more than 14 million people watching.
 The plastic problem was highlighted with graphic scenes.
 As a result, the public is better informed and many are concerned for the future.
 The UK government purportedly raised the bar by addressing the issue; a 'World Leader' they stated but giving a 25-year time scale is hardly taking the matter sincerely, we need to act and act now.

 Ghost Fishing: This discarded fishing net was photographed high up in the Arctic Circle, north of 80 Degrees!